mulle-nat-stash/mulle-bootstrap/SETTINGS.md

 Setting Name                    |  Description                                  | Default
 --------------------------------|-----------------------------------------------|--------------
-symlink_forbidden               | mulle-bootstrap will not attempt to symlink   | NO
+absolute_symlinks               | Use absolute symlinks instead of relatives    | NO symlink_forbidden               | mulle-bootstrap will not attempt to symlink   | NO update_gitignore                | add cleanable directories to .gitignore       | YES

 Build Config Settings